trpc-group/trpc-go/log/README.md

           compress: false  # Whether the log file is compressed
           max_size: 10  # The size of the local file rolling log, in MB
 ```

-If roll_type is set to "size" and the `time_unit` field is set at the same time, the setting of `time_unit` is invalid.

 ### Write logs to a remote location